Tuesday, 31 January 2017

 “How is it not fair?
 It is exactly what you mean to do to me, is it not?”

 Kitty felt a flash of anger rise up in her.
 And then she thought of Jack, and the anger died again.
 What difference did any of it make anymore?
-None.
 “I don’t care,” she whimpered.
 “Just please go away and let me die.”

 “I am afraid that is impossible now.
 My fate is tied to yours.”